Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 ### Per-Job Storage

-A batch job needs a directory for temporary data.
-This can be deleted afterwards.
-To help you to write your own [(Slurm) job file](../jobs_and_resources/slurm.md#job-files), suited to your own needs, we came up with the following example (which works [for the program g16](../software/nanoscale_simulations.md)).
+The idea of a "workspace per-job storage" adresses the need of a batch job for a directory for temporary data which can be deleted afterwards.
+To help you to write your own [(Slurm) job file](../jobs_and_resources/slurm.md#job-files), suited to your needs, we came up with the following example (which works [for the program g16](../software/nanoscale_simulations.md)).

+!!! hint

+    Please do not blind copy the example, but rather take the essential idea and concept and adjust it to your needs and workflow, e.g.

+    * adopt Slurm options for ressource specification,
+    * inserting the path to your input file,
-You will probably want to adjust it in a few places (e.g. what software you want to [load](../software/modules.md), inserting the path to your input file and actually calling the actual software to do your computation).
+    * what software you want to [load](../software/modules.md),
+    * and calling the actual software to do your computation.

 !!! example "Using temporary workspaces for I/O intensive tasks"